nawabahmadreshi/documentation/pages/third-party-integrations/other-esp.md

 {% elsif page.guide %}

-## Two approaches to email: API vs UI (Dashboard)
+## Two approaches to email: API vs UI

 Email Service Providers (ESPs) typically allow partners to send emails via two mechanisms: APIs and UIs, such as dashboards.
 Both mechanisms are valuable.
 The breakdown of responsibilities for converting normal emails to deep linked emails is slightly different for these two mechanisms.

 In short, when emails are sent via APIs, it is the partner's responsibility to convert normal web links to Branch deep links.
 Branch has examples of how to do this in both Javascript and Python.
 However, when emails are sent via an ESP dashboard, such as a template designer, this responsibility falls to the ESP.
-See the section on [Rewriting links](TODO) below.
+See the section on [Rewriting links](/third-party-integrations/other-esp/guide/#rewriting-links) below.

 The following two sections cover sending emails via API versus ESP-provided UIs.
 Note that the initial steps are the same for both mechanisms.

 ## Sending emails via API